Dionis1902/FRT/README.md

 ### Features
 - Web interface (Dark and light theme, WOOOW)
 - Ability to import an account using all popular methods
+- Ability to select random or specific accounts to perform the function
 - Ability to export account as TData
 - Convenient account setting (Basic data and profile photo)
 - Possibility to get a code from a telegram on the site